aliyehebrahimi/rsa_cryptosystem/README.md

 - No external code was directly adapted.

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details (not included in this repository).